Peterpiotr/siguren-documentation/docs/source/advanced/ms-controller-internal-errors.rst

     -

 Steps
-    1. This fault is managed while the drive is enabled.
+    1. This fault is managed while the drive is ENABLED.

 .. what does "the fault is managed" mean?